Nerfinitium/Matsuki/README.md

 to start bot write ts-node index.ts

-(i write that shit for my self i can understand what to do )

 NOTE: go to master

-UPDATE COMİNG SOON
+some fix updates is coming soon that i mised to upload